72/lottie-framer/README.md

 **.stop()**

-Bodymovin requires the animation to be loaded before running these 3 methods:
+The animation needs to be loaded in the DOM before running these 3 methods:

 **.goToAndStop( _frame_ )**